arkade-digital/marvel-challange/README.md

 either on a new page, or within the same interface.
 * You have full say on the visual representation of the finder elements.
 UI libraries are OK.

-Advanced Requirements:
+Ideas:

 * Implement an API proxy in Next cloud functions.
 * Usalise a React context/provider.
-* Implement some kind of state storage/caching.
+* Implement state storage/caching.
 * Implement in TypScript.
 * Add tests.